Bowling machine: Programmable bowling machines

 Crucially, the machine was claimed to be able to emulate Shane Warne's leg breaks, and although he is dismissive of its usefulness, the England batsmen disagree, and consider their ability to play spin bowling significantly improved.

 The machine, as well as its mechanical abilities, also has significant elements of computer-control built in.
 It is claimed that it can reproduce an over from a particular bowler if fed the correct data.

 One of the more unnerving aspects of the machine is that it provides no indication of the type of ball it is about to bowl until the ball has left the machine.
 This forces batsmen to work on their instinctive batting, rather than trying to second guess the bowler.

-An improved version is currently in development at Loughborough University, which will add visual feedback by showing a representation of the bowler projected onto a screen.
-The ball will be released as the virtual bowler's hand reaches the hole from which the ball is released.
-This version of the machine is intended for mass production, so it can be sold to cricket clubs around the world.
-In the winter of 2009/10 the ECB acquired 20 of the machines, one for each county and two for the performance centre at Loughborough.
+There has been some other advances in technology in the 20 years since Merlyn appeared, including three-wheeled machine and video projection of a bowler onto the machine, such as used earlier with baseball machines.
+Loughborough University demonstrated visual feedback by showing a representation of the bowler projected onto a screen in 2006.
+The ball would be released as the virtual bowler's hand reaches the hole from which the ball is released.
+It is not clear whether they were able to go into production or commercialise their technology.

+In the winter of 2009/10 the ECB acquired 20 of the "Merlyn" machines, one for each county and two for the performance centre at Loughborough.
+The machines were produced were produced as joint project between Merlyn and a company called Bola.

+In the last decade, these bowling machines have been used as a core product in the production of sports simulators for multiple sports like cricket, baseball, tennis, etc. Sports simulators are a more visual and user-friendly version of bowling machines and enable anyone to sport sports.